 Safe Medications during Pregnancy

-- Allergies, Colds, Cough— Benadryl, Zyrtec, Claritin, Sudafed, Actifed, Robitussin, Tylenol Sinus, Chloroseptic Lozenges, Nasal Saline Spray
+- Allergies, Colds, Cough — Benadryl, Zyrtec, Claritin, Sudafed, Actifed, Robitussin, Tylenol Sinus, Chloraseptic Lozenges, Nasal Saline Spray

-- Diarrhea—Immodium, Non-Caffeinated Beverages, Bananas, Apple Sauce, Plain Toast
+- Diarrhea — Imodium, Non-Caffeinated Beverages, Bananas, Apple Sauce, Plain Toast

 Avoid the following: